ArthurClemens/polythene/app/docs/list.md

 > align the subheader with the text content.
 > [source](http://www.google.com/design/spec/components/subheaders.html#subheaders-list-subheaders)

-To align the subheader with the text, add parameter `class` with value `'indent'`.
+In this situation we want to indent the subheader, and if we show borders, indent them too.
+We do so by adding the parameter `class` with value `'indent'`, and optionally set `mode` to `bordered-indent`.

 ## Options